 How to Take Care of Yourself During Chemotherapy

-Continue all of the recommendations for what to do in preparation for chemotherapy, and increase protein powder supplementation to twice a day.
+Continue all of the recommendations for what to do in preparation for chemotherapy, and talk to your health care team about increasing protein powder supplementation to twice a day.
 If you are still experiencing some nausea, try these strategies:

 - Eat smaller, more frequent meals.
 Five or 6 snack-type meals a day can reduce some of the stress on your digestive tract.
 Smoothies make a perfect meal.